MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 <img src="resources/media/image6.png" width=720 />
 </p>

-## Voice Control
+### Voice Control

-**This section is incomplete**

 1. Create an account and log-in to the [device registration page](https://microchiptech.github.io/mchpiotvoice/).

   >  :information_source: ***"Supported browsers:"*** Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge.
 We recommend downloading the newest browser version for the best experience. *Internet Explorer is not supported*

-2. Enter your thing name and a friendly name and claim your device.
+2. Enter your thing name and a friendly name and _claim_ your device by registering it.

   > Thing ID can be seen at the top of the page just above the temperature graph